saintify200/milestone1-project-ci/README.md

 The home page section contains the About Me section, which consist of the title part and summary part.
 The Title part occupies 1/3 of the entire width of the screen for iPad and desktop.
-For smartphone occupies 90% of the entire and it
+For smartphone occupies 90% of the entire Width and it include:
-include:

 * My Profile
 * My Philosophy